zoeskan/MCB185/PYTHON_REFERENCE.md

 This Python Reference contains a subset of the Python language used specifically for MCB185.
 MCB185 students are not allowed to use any Python construct that isn't in this reference.
-See the end of this document for some common constructs that are not allowed.
+See the end of this document for some common constructs that are specifically forbidden.

 ## Table of Contents ##